Photos: Korean War Rememberance in Wilsonville

 “I’m truly honored to be here with you today, not only as the Mayor of the City of Wilsonville, but as a neighbor, a fellow Oregonian, and someone who deeply values our role in the global community,” said Wilsonville Mayor Shawn O’Neil.
 “Our story is proof that peace and development go hand in hand, that journey from conflict to democracy, from devastation to global leadership is one of the greatest examples of what international partnership can achieve.
 Here in Wilsonville, we take those values seriously.”

-Guests of the event included Wilsonville city council President Caroline Berry, councilor Anne Shevlin, Senator Courtney Neron Misslin, D-Wilsonville, Director of the Oregon Department of Veterans Affairs Nakeia Daniels, Northern Oregon Honorary Consul Edward Kimmi, President of the Korean Society of Oregon Francesca Kim, KWMFO President John Von Lo and Consul General Eunji Seo of the Seattle Consulate General for the Republic of Korea.
+Guests of the event included Wilsonville City Council President Caroline Berry, Councilor Anne Shevlin, state Sen. Courtney Neron Misslin, D-Wilsonville, Director of the Oregon Department of Veterans Affairs Nakeia Daniels, Northern Oregon Honorary Consul Edward Kimmi, President of the Korean Society of Oregon Francesca Kim, KWMFO President John Von Lo and Consul General Eunji Seo of the Seattle Consulate General for the Republic of Korea.

 “I want to you know express my sincere gratitude to all those who made this memorial ceremony meaningful and memorable throughout these years,” said Eunji.
 “To every veteran here today, thank you for your service, thank you for your sacrifice and dedication, and may you remain healthy and joyful for many more years to come.